thornoe/micro_III/README.md

   \import{folder_name/}{figure_name.pdf_tex}
 \end{figure}
 ```
-  * When creating figures or tables for LaTeX in an external program it becomes cumbersome to use Overleaf, as you need to upload each edition.
-Instead, consider setting up an offline text editor such as [Atom](https://github.com/thornoe/AtomSetup) or [Visual Studio Code](https://code.visualstudio.com) (with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)).
 * For students, I instead recommend drawing game trees in hand (or using PowerPoint) as it is the quickest and resembles the exam situation.
   * If writing an assignments on the computer, one can take a picture or leave blank space to draw the figures after printing.
   * Alternatively, an existing game tree can simply be coloured in Paint or PowerPoint.